GuneyOzge/MySQL/README.md

 Welcome to my Data Analysis Project! 👋

-I analyse datasets and create insights.
+I analyse the dataset and create insights.

 This project showcases my skills in data analysis, visualisation, and database management using SQL and spreadsheets.
 Projects demonstrate technical expertise and practical problem-solving across diverse datasets and business scenarios.